 Who will take care of it?

-Maintaining it can be expensive.
-What if both or neither party wants it?
-Selling a house after divorce can eat up a lot of time if it isn’t handled quickly.
+Maintaining a house after a divorce can be expensive.
+And selling a house after divorce can eat up a lot of time if it isn’t handled quickly.
 If you both agree to sell the house, you’ll want to do it ASAP!

-What Happens to My House After a Divorce?
+- 4 What are the Pros and Cons of Selling My House After a Divorce?

 Divorced couples usually choose from these options:

 - The most obvious choice is selling the house after your divorce.
 This happens when neither party is willing to keep the house, and the money will help.
 As you already know, divorces and divorce attorneys get expensive.

 - The next option is to have one spouse buy the house after the divorce and the other one is out.
 When one spouse wants the home, he or she can negotiate a buy out agreement with the other party.
 The one who will keep the home will need to take out a new mortgage on the property, which is a separate process.
 It’s also lengthy and complicated.

 - Another option is to have both parties continuing to co-own the property after divorce.
 This is usually done by couples who don’t want to uproot their children from their home.

 A divorced couple co-owning a property can be very tricky, since this would entail that: